 The 178-square-metre space, designed by TD Creative, is in the Southpoint development.
 It fills with natural light during the day, and oversized circular lights take over at night to cast a gentle orange glow.
 Bench seating lines the walls with wooden, blue velvet-covered chairs filling the central space.

-The sleek, minimalist fit-out is reflected by Jarrod Breust’s (ex-Grounds of Alexandria, The Bridge Room) menu, which focuses on quality done with a touch of flair.
+A sleek, minimalist fit-out is reflected in the menu, which focuses on quality done with a touch of flair.
 Lemongrass and ginger tea Bircher; corn and jalapeno waffles, and wood-roasted salmon with Kipfler potatoes all appear on the breakfast menu.
 At lunch, it’s about the sandwiches and salads Pourboy is best known for.
 Evenings stretch on with a mix of share plates and charcuterie boards.

 On tap there’s Asahi, Four Pines, Mountain Goat and nitro cold-brew coffee – used in the house Espresso Martini or served straight up in the morning hours.
 Spirits have been sourced as local as possible: West Winds Gin from Margaret River; Brookie’s Gin from Byron Bay; Tasmania’s 666 vodka and Hellyers Road whisky; and Cargo Cult spiced rum from Papua New Guinea.